EARTHING SYSTEMS GUIDE

 TN-S Earthing System

-In a TN-S (Terra Neutral Separate) system, the neutral and protective earth conductors are separate throughout the entire system — from the transformer star point to the installation.
-The earth connection is made at the transformer, and a dedicated earth conductor (often the metal sheath of the supply cable) runs to the installation.
+BS 7671 defines a TN-S system as one having separate neutral and protective conductors throughout the system — from the transformer star point to the installation.
+The earth connection is made at the transformer, and a dedicated protective conductor, often the metal sheath of the supply cable, runs to the installation.

-• • Earth provided by DNO via separate conductor or cable sheath
+• Earth provided by the distributor via a separate conductor or the supply cable sheath

-• • No risk of lost neutral raising earth potential (unlike PME)
+• No open-PEN risk — a lost neutral does not raise the earth potential

 TN-S supplies are becoming less common as ageing lead-sheathed cable networks are replaced.
-Where the lead sheath is the earth conductor, deterioration of the sheath can increase Ze.
-Always measure Ze at the supply intake before commencing installation work, and record it on the EIC or EICR.
+Where the lead sheath is the protective conductor, deterioration of the sheath can increase Ze — which is why a measured Ze at the origin, recorded on the EIC or EICR, matters more than the value the distributor declares.

 03 · Earthing Systems Guide